What is the likely impact of EU withdrawal on UK's oilseeds and grain trade?

 Soybean meal and oil imports into the UK

-Firstly, it noted that the UK oilseeds complex imports significant volumes of soymeal and soy oils – to an amount of £816m (US $1,038m).
+Firstly, it noted that the UK imports significant volumes of soymeal and soy oils, in value terms around £816m (US $1,038m) per annum.
 The Netherlands is the largest exporter, representing almost 40% of this trade flow, with the soy products sourced mainly in North and South America and shipped to Dutch ports, partly crushed or directly re-exported to the UK.

 “In the longer run, these trade flows may be redirected from third countries directly to the UK, but logistical setups will probably prevent this except if the UK imposes duties that put goods from the EU at a disadvantage.
 In that case, some substitution with other meals and oils may also take place, for example rapeseed and sunflower from Canada, Australia and/or the Black Sea region.”